chrisfield/redux-formkit/examples/withoutredux/README.md

 cd withoutredux
 ```

-Remove the readux package:
+Remove the redux packages:

 ```bash
 npm uninstall --save redux react-redux
 ```

-Edit the top level index.js file to remove the <Provider> and </Provider> tags and take out the now unsed store and Provider imports (for the next js example the file to edit is pages/_app.js).
+Edit the top level index.js file to remove the <Provider> and </Provider> tags and take out the now unsed store and Provider imports ([note for nextjs](#nextjs-note)).

 Edit ExampleForm.js to change the import of { connect } from react-redux to: